erwin47/alh/README.md

 In alh.cfg there is a section `RECEIVE_DLG_SETTINGS` related to it.
 In field `REC_DLG_GROUPS` may be listed groups with which ReceiveDlg will work, as with items.
 For example, `REC_DLG_GROUPS = trade_items,food` mean, that in ReceiveDlg in drop up list there will be possibility to choose `trade_items` or `food`, and get list of all units having any items belonging to the group.
 Those entities (trade_items and food) have to be defined in section `UNIT_PROPERTY_GROUPS`.

 ## Changelog:
+### Feb 19 2020
+- GetProdDetails: allows float variables.
+This means one skill level can produce 0.5 of item, if it actually do that.
+- Attack/Steal/Assassinate parser upgraded: it adds to description of the unit about it's orders.
+Also it adds the record to description of target units, so it's easy to see if you assassinate someone twice and so on.
+- ImmediateProdCheck now influence just the actual modification of production, but all errors, warnings and messages will be calculated and printed.
+- Too much items in GIVE order is a warning, but not error: it will be described, and actual amount of items will be changed according to rules of server.
+- GIVE 0 is valid and proceed correctly.
+- Disabled SZ_KEY_CHECK_TEACH_LVL as redundand.
+- internal: RunLandOrders accepts starting and ending TurnSequence.
+So it is possible to run specific part of RunOrders.
+- internal: Basic initialization of RunLandOrders happens in TurnSequence::SQ_FIRST
+- internal: get_item_amount now can return initial amount of items and current (after parsing of orders) amount of items
+- internal: perform_on_each_unit is using same sequence of units as server would use.

 ### Feb 02 2020
 - internal: produce flow refactored.
 Added resources_ & requested_resources_ parameters to region.
 - internal: extracted `RunOrder_LandStudyTeach` & `RunOrder_LandProduce` functions.